About the study

 What will be examined?

 Initially you, in early pregnancy, will be prescribed a vitamin tablet with or without iodine to be taken daily until delivery.
-During the pregnancy, laboratory tests of iodine and thyroid gland hormones will be measured on different occasions.
+During the pregnancy, iodine levels will be measured on three occasions.
 After delivery, we will follow the children with a strong focus on cognitive development.
 Iodine is important for the brain’s development during fetal life which is why the children will be examined by a psychologist who will evaluate the children’s cognitive ability.
 The parents will fill in a questionnaire about their child’s behaviour.
-We are also interested in the children’s laboratory tests of iodine, thyroid gland hormones, and related factors.
-In addition, we will collect information regarding circumstances that can influence the iodine level with the help of a questionnaire.
+We are also interested in the children’s iodine levels, thyroid hormones, and related factors.
+We will also collect information regarding circumstances that can influence the iodine levels with the help of a questionnaire.

 • be between 18-40 years old